Bongani-4/FarmGuardian-Android/README.md

 Function: Get up to date with the world's or local current agriculture news and nature hazards.

-Example: See trending news, tips, cautious weather updates, market & currency .
+Example: See trending agriculture news from ML /AI models, tips, cautious weather updates.

 ## Features